 - Permanent liner:- This type of casing is concreted with the concrete and remains there for Lifetime of Pile.

-Steel liners play an important role in construction of cast in situ piles especially in marine conditions.
+Steel liners play an important role in the construction of cast in situ piles, especially in marine conditions.
 Temporary steel liners are used to stabilize the sides of the borehole during construction.
-In port and harbor structures liners become permanent part of foundation, which requires minimum load carrying capacity to withstand the construction loads.
-Liner is used to maintain the clear cover between the main reinforcement and concrete surface during the stages of construction.
-It is used for bored cast in situ pile that extends through very soft soils, such as marsh deposits, to reach an underlying stratum which is more stable.
+In port and harbour structures liners become a permanent part of the foundation, which requires minimum load carrying capacity to withstand the construction loads.
+Liner is used to maintaining the clear cover between the main reinforcement and concrete surface during the stages of construction.
+It is used for bored cast in situ pile that extends through very soft soils, such as marsh deposits, to reach an underlying stratum that is more stable.
 In such cases, the liner is used to prevent the outward bulging of the fluid concrete into the surrounding soft soils.
 If a bulge forms at an elevation corresponding to an extremely soft stratum, there can be a risk of defects in the concrete due to a neck in the pile above the bulge, or deformation of the reinforcement cage.

-In construction practice there is no standardized method to fix the minimum embedment length of liner.
-The embedment length of liner depends on the stiffness of the steel liner and soil properties.
+In construction practice, there is no standardized method to fix the minimum embedment length of the liner.
+The embedment length of the liner depends on the stiffness of the steel liner and soil properties.